AlexanderJSutherland/AlexanderJSutherland/README.md

 ## Welcome!

-My name is Alex Sutherland and I'm a data scientist, researcher, and mathematician.
+My name is Alexander Sutherland and I'm a data scientist, researcher, and mathematician.
 Pronouns: He/Him/His

 ### 🔭 *I’m currently working on ...*